parmenides-xyz/euler-formula/README.md

 ## Overview

 FORMULA simulates DAO mergers using EulerSwap's one-sided "JIT" liquidity provisioning.
 Unlike traditional AMMs requiring dual-sided liquidity, EulerSwap's architecture enables capital-efficient mergers where only the surviving DAO funds a vault, while the phased-out DAO's tokens serve as collateral for "JIT" borrowing.
-This creates a truly asymmetric pool with dynamic price discovery through configurable concentration parameters.
+This creates an asymmetric pool with dynamic price discovery through configurable concentration parameters.

 ## Problems Solved by EulerSwap's Approach

-Based on analysis of 65+ DAO M&A deals (averaging $30M each), traditional merger approaches suffer from fundamental flaws that EulerSwap's one-sided JIT liquidity model directly addresses:
+Based on analysis of 65+ DAO M&A deals (averaging $30M each), traditional merger approaches suffer from fundamental flaws that EulerSwap's one-sided "JIT" liquidity model directly addresses:

 ### **The Valuation Crisis: Dynamic Price Discovery vs Fixed-Rate Swaps**